We’re in the middle of a series of sermons based on topics you have

 How do we get Jesus into our core?
 John’s gospel opens with the familiar lines, “In the beginning was the Word, and the Word was with God and the Word was God.”
 Spending significant time in the Word is one way we begin to become what we eat.
 Devouring the Bible, ingesting the Word, makes us into different people.

-Over the past couple of weeks, the Friday Five has made available a link to a Bible reading survey.
+Over the past couple of weeks, you’ve been asked to participate in a Bible reading survey.
 This short questionnaire asks a few simple questions about your own personal Bible reading habits.
 The goal is to get an honest picture of our whole congregation’s current status.
-Some of you don’t have access to the Friday Five, or maybe you don’t spend much time on the internet, so there’s a Bible reading survey in your bulletin today, and I’d like you to take it out right now and take a moment to answer those questions as honestly as you can.
+There’s a copy of the Bible reading survey in your bulletin today, and I’d like you to take it out right now and take a moment to answer those questions as honestly as you can.
 No sugar coating or giving yourself the benefit of the doubt.
 The ushers will collect them in a few minutes.
 If you need a pencil or pen, raise your hand and the ushers will bring one to you.
 (Pause for survey completion) When you’ve answered the questions, hold up your paper so the ushers can collect them.
 Thank you.

 In a few weeks, we will begin to follow The Story as a way to engage our whole congregation in reading God’s Word the way you would read a best-seller.
 As we look at the over-arching story of God’s action in and among his creation, we will also see the under-story, the way in which humans have responded to God’s story throughout history.
 And we will examine how our individual stories fit into God’s great story.